MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 - **Cloud Site List Management for IE mode in Public Preview.**  Cloud Site List Management lets you manage your site lists for IE mode in the cloud without needing an on-premises infrastructure to host your organization's site list.
 You can access the Cloud Site List Management feature using the Microsoft Edge Site Lists experience in the Microsoft 365 Admin Center.
 To learn more, see the [Cloud Site List Management for IE mode (Public Preview)](Cloud Site List Management for IE mode \(Public Preview\)) article.

+- **Update Microsoft Edge WebWiew2 via WSUS.** IT Admins using WSUS to update Microsoft Edge will also be able to update Microsoft Edge WebView2 via WSUS.
+This capability gives admins an easier servicing process for offline devices.

+- **WSUS updates for Server.** WSUS and Catalog updates for Microsoft Edge channels (Stable, Beta, Dev) will now apply to Windows Server SKUs that have Microsoft Edge installed, including Windows Server 2022.
+For more information on how to configure WSUS updates for Microsoft Edge, see the [Update Microsoft Edge](/mem/configmgr/apps/deploy-use/deploy-edge?bc=https%3A%2F%2Fdocs.microsoft.com%2FDeployEdge%2Fbreadcrumb%2Ftoc.json&toc=https%3A%2F%2Fdocs.microsoft.com%2FDeployEdge%2Ftoc.json#update-microsoft-edge)

 ### Policy updates

 #### New Policies